 - g.
-The design of the parcel map or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision. - h.
+The design of the parcel map or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of property within the proposed subdivision. - h.
 The proposed parcel map is consistent with the restrictions and conditions of the existing Williamson Act contract. - i.
 The proposed parcels are of a size suitable to sustain agricultural uses. - j.
-The proposed parcel map will not result in residential development not incidental to the commercial agricultural use of the land. - 4.
-Approve Parcel Map Application No. PLN2021-0091 Kline, subject to the attached Conditions of Approval.
+The proposed parcel map will not result in residential development not incidental to the commercial agricultural use of the land. - k.
+That the project will increase activities in and around the project area, and increase demands for roads and services, thereby requiring dedication and improvements. - 4.
+Approve Vesting Parcel Map Application No. PLN2022-0031 Hoftiezer Family Trust, subject to the attached Conditions of Approval.